Skk-tj/blog/my_thoughts_about_swift_3.md

 getTimesTwo(13)
 ```

 This introduces the concepts of "argument label" and "parameter label".
-We often use argument and parameter interchangeably during programming, but there's a different in Swift.
+We often use argument and parameter interchangeably during programming, but there's a difference in Swift.
 We can look at the following code:

 ```swift
 func getTimesTwo(original number: Int) -> Int {